What is the labrum?

-Labral tears are more common in Women.
+Labral tears are more common in women.
 People with pre-existing hip abnormalities, like dysplasia or extra bone around the hip joint are also at greater risk.
-People who’s sport requires regular rotating of the hip (Golf, Ballet and Football) also have an increased the risk.
+People whose sport requires regular rotating of the hip (golf, ballet and football) also have an increased risk.

-What are the symptom of a Labral tear?
+What are the symptoms of a Labral tear?

 The most common symptoms patients report are;